kazurayam/materialstore/docs/index.md

 #### "store.write()" method can accept many types of objects to write

-The javadoc of the [`Store`](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/Store.html) shows that it can accept quite a lot of object types as input to write into the `store`:
+The javadoc of the [`Store`](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/filesystem/Store.html) shows that it can accept multiple types of object as input to write into the `store`:

--   `java.awt.image.BufferedImage`

 -   `byte[]`